OwnersUp/ownersup.com/_posts/2019-02-04-how-to-write-a-to-do-list-youll-actually-complete.md

 So, ready to tackle the day in an organized, productive, level-headed fashion?
 Utilize these tips to create a to-do list you’ll actually complete.

 *Want to learn more about how [OwnersUP](http://ownersup.com/){: target="_blank"} can grow your small business and other entrepreneurial endeavors?
-Feel free to get in [contact with us](https://ownersup.com/apply){: target="_blank"}, and don’t forget to watch the video below for more insight on how to onboard clients effectively!*
+Feel free to get in [contact with us](https://ownersup.com/apply){: target="_blank"}, and don’t forget to watch the video below for more insight on how to onboard clients effectively\!*

-&nbsp;

-**[THIS ARTICLE PREFORMED BETTER FOR SEO WHEN IT WAS JUST SKEWED FOR TO-DO LISTS; ALSO, THESE SAME PRINCIPLES CAN BE APPLIED TO PROJECTS, AS WELL.]**